ervandew/eclim/src/doc/content/vim/python/index.rst

 usage of rope as transparent as possible.
 Eclim will automatically create the rope project in the same directory as your rope project, resulting in a new directory and file (.ropeproject/config.py).
-Once that file has been created you can then modify it suit your environment.
+Once that file has been created you can then modify it to suit your environment.

-For example, lets say you have another python project which is no on your python path, but you wish to have **:PyLint**, code completion, etc. recognize that project.
-To do so you can open the .ropeproject/config.py file and inside the set_prefs method you will see a commented example of you you can add paths to the rope 'python_path'.
+For example, lets say you have another python project which is not on your python path, but you wish to have **:PyLint**, code completion, etc. recognize that project.
+To do so you can open the .ropeproject/config.py file and inside the set_prefs method you will see a commented example of how you can add paths to the rope 'python_path'.
 You can then add your project like so:

 .. code-block:: python